|

 Kunming, Yuanjiang, Guizhou and so on.
 According to the census taken

-Bai people favor white clothes and decorations.
-White in Chinese is
+The Bai people favor white clothes and decorations.
+White in Chinese

-purple collar, blue loose trousers; embroider shoes, silver bracelets
+or purple collar, blue loose trousers; embroider shoes, silver

 Use your browsers "Go Back" button to return to the